kcao1199/2024-AI-HACKATHON/README.md

 1. Python 3.x installed on your system.
 [Download Python](https://www.python.org/downloads/)
 2. **Azure CLI** configuration.
 [Install Azure CLI](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli-macos)
 3. Required Python packages installed.
 You can install the necessary packages by running the following command in your terminal or command prompt.
-Be sure to set up an environment as necessary:
+Be sure to set up an environment as necessary

 ## Installation